Pre-Engineered and Temporary Horizontal Lifeline Systems

 Training.
 Thorough instructions and on-site training ensures the workers will know how to use the equipment safely.

-Engineered Fall Protection provides pre-engineered horizontal lifeline kits in Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Engineered Fall Protection provides pre-engineered horizontal lifeline kits; serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.